-CSCI106N Introduction to Software & Web Development 3 Credits the history of computers, computer data representation and the stored program concept.
+This is a survey course for both the Web Application and Software Development programs.
+This course will examine fundamental aspects of computing such as, the role of an operating system, the history of computers, computer data representation and the stored program concept.
 The student is introduced to these concepts in order to form a foundation to be utilized and enhanced by other program-related courses.